ollivarila/zeus-website/README.md

 Zeus is supposed to be run as a pod on the cluster.
 The pod consists of two containers: this website in this repo and the [controller](https://github.com/ollivarila/zeus-controller).

+If the server is running it should be available [here](https://skd.servegame.com)

 ## Contents

 This repository contains the website created with Next.js.